os-js/OS.js-development/README.md

 * [ ] Set default window attributes (width/height does not reflect actual result by default)
 * [ ] Update className on metadata change (**do not change this one at the moment, name your project correctly from the start**)
 * [ ] https://bugzilla.mozilla.org/show_bug.cgi?id=568313

+#### How to use

+Just select `File -> New` to create a new project.
+It will be saved in `home:///.packages/ProjectName`.

+You can drag-and drop elements from the pallette into the designer window, then edit the properties in the property window.
+You can also re-arrange elements in the property window tree by dragging-and-dropping (dropping on a container will insert at the end, dropping on a container element will make it insert before).

+Every time you save the project the package manager will be updated so you can run your app from the `Launcher Menu`.